 Latest announcement has been made by Microsoft to level up the need for on-premises users.
-On the Microsoft’s Ignite Conference which held from 24th Sept 2017 to 28th Sept 2017 in Orlando, Florida, Microsoft announces the launch of exchange 2019 somewhere around mid-2018.
+At the Microsoft’s Ignite Conference which held from 24th Sept 2017 to 28th Sept 2017 in Orlando, Florida.
+Microsoft announces the launch of exchange 2019 somewhere around mid-2018.
 It has become very clear to Microsoft that not every customer is willing to opt for the cloud-based environment.
-Therefore, Exchange 2019 is being released for the customers who want to run the next version of Exchange in their on-premises environment.
-The Exchange 2019 is said to be the tenth edition by Microsoft which generally indicates that Microsoft has become 21 years old now.
+Therefore, Exchange 2019 is being released for customers who want to run next version of Exchange in their on-premises environment.
+The Exchange 2019 is the tenth edition by Microsoft which generally indicates that Microsoft has become 21 years old now.

 What was announced?

-Many of you must be aware about what Microsoft announcement has been made for but we would like to inform what else was announced in the conference.
+Many of you must be aware about what Microsoft announcement has been made for.
+Here we would like to inform what else was announced in the conference.
 Microsoft announces that the innovation which was automatic in the cloud with Online Exchange will be included in Exchange 2019.
-The functionality is not yet cleared publically but it is very clear that the main concern will be on the security, manageability, compliance, and usability from Exchange Online all present in Exchange 2019.
+It is very clear that the main concern will be on the security, manageability, compliance, and usability in Exchange 2019.

 Features to be expected in Exchange 2019

 Exchange 2019 is soon going to become an on-premises environment but it doesn’t mean that you are required to redo your entire on-premises environment to support it.
 On the contrary, you are required to expect on the basis of hints at Ignite conference session Like the latest requirement in exchange 2016 CU7, Exchange 2016 PLA, etc. As discussed in one of the articles in the expert exchange, the following are the features which are supposed to be expected in exchange server migration in 2019.

 Following are the features which are expected to be seen in exchange 2019: